nl-hugo/d3-gradient-descent/README.md

 ## The Algorithm

 1. The algorithm is initialized with _n_ random points using the function `y = slope * x + intercept + error()`.
-Cost function arguments _theta0_ and _theta1_ are initialized at 0.
+Cost function arguments _intercept_ and _slope_ are initialized at 0.

-2. theta0 and theta1 are simultaneously computed as:
+2. _intercept_ and _slope_ are simultaneously computed as:
-	* theta0 := theta0 - learning rate * partial derivative of the cost function
+	* intercept := intercept - learning rate * partial derivative of the cost function
-	* theta1 := theta1 - learning rate * partial derivative of the cost function
+	* slope := slope - learning rate * partial derivative of the cost function

 3. Step 2 is repeated until convergence.
 Each step makes the regression function more accurate.
-Convergence is achieved when the mean squared error between two steps is less than 0.0001.
+Convergence is declared when the mean squared error (or cost) between two steps is less than 0.0001.